FAQGURU/FAQGURU/topics/en/java.md

 * https://github.com/snowdream/115-Java-Interview-Questions-and-Answers

 [[↑] Back to top](#Java)
 ### What are the Data Types supported by Java?
 What is Autoboxing and Unboxing?
-(Mid)

 The eight primitive data types supported by the Java programming language are: